DavidSouzaLD/GridCore-Unity/README.md

 # GridCore
 [Description]

-[3D/2D grid system for unity in C#, used through cells that hold any type of value.]
+-> 3D/2D grid system for unity in C#, used through cells that hold any type of value.

 [Explanation]